walterhiggins/WMPJS/README.md

         if the player is flying or the player is sneaking then the block yields 2 cookies.

-In javascript you write it like this:
+In Javascript you write it like this:

 <caption>Listing 9.5: Cookies for Ninjas.</caption>